WOMENS EMPOWERMENT DEVELOPMENT, INC.

 of volunteers, began a full-day camp for impoverished girls ages 13 to 18.
 The inaugural group

-of 100 young ladies, who were recruited through the public housing complexes in downtown
+of 100 young ladies were recruited from public housing complexes in downtown

 For many of the girls, the Girls Camp was their first time attending an all-day camp with

-relatable information, lunch and personal journals for reflection on their goals, thoughts and
+relatable information, lunch and personal journals for reflection on their goals and

 lessons learned.
 After the camp, the girls continued to gather and meet with their mentors on a